Wilderness Wally's Americana

 All of this time, the families waited, fearing every phone call, every car that pulled up outside, every knock on the door.
 Children were born who would possibly never know their father.
 As was ever the case, the families came to know the meaning of the phrase; "They also serve who only sit and wait."

 Eventually the war came to an end.
 The men who survived returned to New Zealand or the United States to rejoin their loved ones.
 They took up their tools and began the task of rebuilding the country and their lives.
 For them, the scars remained, both physical and emotional.
-All too many didn't return.
+But, all too many did not return.

-This is a story, not of just those brave men and women of that time and place.
-This is a story repeated throughout our history.
-The place names change; instead of Guadalcanal it might be Inchon.
+This was a story of sacrifice, not of just those brave men and women of that time and place, but also one repeated throughout our history.
+The place names change; instead of Guadalcanal or Normandy it might be Inchon.
 Tarawa could be Saigon and Iwo Jima could be Fallujah or Kabul.

-When we honor these people on ANZAC Day or Memorial Day, we honor them all and especially; we honor those that gave the ultimate sacrifice for their country.
+When we honor these people on Memorial Day, we honor them all and especially; we honor those that gave the ultimate sacrifice for their country.
 Their dreams, hopes, fears and sacrifices are all the same, no matter where or when they served.
 They did it for us.

 We must never lose sight of the fact that from the very beginning, these days have been set aside to remember those who have sacrificed their very being in the service of their country.